History of BMX (1982)

-During 1982, the New Zealand Government allowed CroMo tubing into the country and Pantha (factory) put out a truly NZ designed and made CroMO frame.
+During 1982, the New Zealand Government allowed CroMo tubing into the country and Pantha (factory) put out a truly NZ designed and made CroMO frames.

 January 6th.
-1982, theofficial issue date of the (German) BDR magazine RADSPORT MAGAZINE.
+1982, the official issue date of the (German) BDR magazine called, RADSPORT MAGAZINE.

 January 13th. letter received from Mrs. Denise Downs Barter - Director of Marketing at IHC (Premier helmets-USA).